ualsg/ualsg.netlify.app/content/openings/_index.md

 In principle, we are not able to offer internships to students who are not studying at our university or at the [Yale-NUS College](https://www.yale-nus.edu.sg).
 However, there are exceptions.
 For example, we are accepting undergraduates from universities in Germany thanks to the [DAAD RISE Worldwide program](https://www.daad.de/rise/de/rise-weltweit/).
-If your university or country has a similar programme, or if you have your own funding to come and spend time in Singapore, feel free to contact us.
+If your university or country has a similar programme, or if you have another funding arrangement to come and spend time in Singapore, feel free to contact us.

 Occasionally there are student research jobs opportunities, which are advertised on the NUS internal student job portal (NSWS) when available.